Learning how digitizing could positively influence your substation safety and efficiency overall.

 In previous years, achieving optimal substation reliability, safety, ease of configuration, and cost savings was far more complicated than it is today.
 Now that digital substations exist, these goals are well within your reach.

-Substations are now being made smarter than ever with new add-on intelligent technology that allow substation owners the freedom to gradually transition into a simpler, more digitally driven operating system.
+Substations are now being made smarter than ever with new add-on intelligent technology that allow substation owners the freedom to gradually transition into a simpler, digitizing driven operating system.

 In an in-depth essay on the topic of digital substations, researchers found that going digital can reduce cost while improving safety.
 Specifically covered in this essay was the EtherCAT-based method, claimed by researchers to be “the simplest point-to-point solution available.”